-Texture is also one of the major differences between these drinks.
+Texture is also one of the key differences between these drinks.
 This is due to both the volume and preparation difference of the milk.

 The mouthfeel of a latte is creamy, light, and smooth.
-If the barista uses skim milk, you’ll experience less infusion between the microfoam and milk than whole milk.
+If the barista uses skim milk, you’ll experience less infusion between the milk foam and milk than whole milk.